Erin O'Toole: Post-leadership

 In 2022, O'Toole expressed his belief that Chinese interference had played a role in the Conservative Party's loss during the 2021 Canadian federal election in an interview with Liberal MP Nathaniel Erskine-Smith on Smith's UnCommons podcast.
 O'Toole opined that interference by Chinese Communist Party linked outfits could have cost the Conservatives up to "eight or nine seats."
 In May 2023, the Canadian Security Intelligence Service informed O'Toole that he remained a target of the Chinese government due to his criticism of the Chinese Communist Party.

 On March 31, 2023, O'Toole announced he would not seek re-election and would resign at the end of the parliamentary spring session.
 In his final speech to the House of Commons on June 12, 2023, O'Toole spoke out against political polarization and the influence social media has on it.
 O'Toole was succeeded as member of parliament in the federal riding of Durham by Conservative Jamil Jivani in March 2024.

 Post-political career

 In June 2023, O'Toole became the president and managing director of risk advisory firm ADIT North America, which operates in Canada and Mexico as a branch of a French-based firm.
+In April 2026, Prime Minister Mark Carney named O'Toole, along with other former politicians and business and labour leaders, to an advisory committee to aid with CUSMA negotiations.